-The stigma of mental health is a huge barrier that explains why many people don't seek help.
-We don't want to be judged for seeking treatment.
-We don't want to be defined as weak or incompetent, or worse, to be seen as unable to take care of ourselves.
+The stigma of mental health is a major obstacle that explains why many people don't seek help.
+We don't want to be judged for seeking treatment, or be labeled as weak or incompetent, or worse, be seen as unable to take care of ourselves.
 Internalizing these stigmas is the first step to feeling ashamed and embarrassed.There are several ways a person who needs mental health care might not realize it.
 The implications of admitting mental illness and seeking help are too great to comprehend.